 Leading indicators are actions and activities that can be tracked during the sales process.
 Leading indicators represent a sales person’s effectiveness at “priming the pump” and the objective is to measure how effective the salesperson is at taking raw leads and turning them into customer interactions.

 There are a number of important metrics for organizations to track to determine team and individual sales effectiveness.
 Leading indicators to track for sales person effectiveness include:

 Number of Leads: The number of entry stage opportunities that existed at the start of the period plus those created during the period.

 Number of Contact Interactions: Contact interactions during the period.
-These can include number of meetings, phone calls, or emails.
+These can include the number of meetings, phone calls, or emails.

 Days to Qualify: The average number of days it takes to get to the stage that denotes “Qualified”.